 While taking Delstrigo, it is important to keep all of your appointments with your health care provider.

 What is Delstrigo?

-Delstrigo is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV infection in adults who have never taken HIV medicines before.
-Delstrigo has also been approved to replace the current in adults who meet certain requirements, as determined by a health care provider.
+Delstrigo is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV infection in adults and children who weigh at least 77 lb (35 kg) and who meet certain requirements, as determined by a healthcare provider.

-Delstrigo is a complete regimen for the treatment of HIV infection and should not be used with other HIV medicines.
+Delstrigo is a complete HIVand should not be used with other HIV medicines.